-While AMEX and Citi points transfer at a 1:1 ratio, Capital One points transfer at a 2:1.5 ratio.
-2,000 Capital One points = 1,500 Qantas points.
-It does pay to know that AMEX points seemingly transfer immediately, Capital One and Citi transfers can take a few days.
+Flexible points transfer to Qantas at a 1:1 ratio.
+Based on reports, AMEX points seemingly transfer immediately but Capital One and Citi transfers can take a few days.
 That matters if you have an award ticket that you want to book NOW!

 Of course, you’re able to redeem your miles for Qantas flights.
-They have a short-haul route map that covers most of Australia and long-haul flights around the world on their own metal.
-This category also includes airlines where Qantas has an ownership interest (Jetstar, Fiji), ones that share the Qantas Frequent Flyer Program (Air Vanuatu and Airnorth) or are part of a Joint Venture with Qantas (American and Emirates).
-This chart is where some of the best values can be found for short-haul flights.
+They have a short-haul route map that covers most of Australia and long-haul flights worldwide on their metal.
+This category also includes airlines where Qantas has an ownership interest (Jetstar, Fiji), ones that share the Qantas Frequent Flyer Program (Air Vanuatu and Airnorth) or are part of a Joint Venture with Qantas (American).
+This chart is where you can find some of the best values for short-haul flights.

-If you’re traveling solely on Jetstar metal, there’s a different award chart.
+There’s a different award chart if you’re traveling solely on Jetstar metal.
 Rewards are cheaper than the Qantas chart because Jetstar is a lower-cost carrier.